 The First World War was the first truly global conflict – the battle raged not just in the trenches of the Western Front, but in Africa, the Middle East and Asia.
 The British Army consisted of troops from six different continents: Europe, North America, South America, Australasia, Asia and Africa.
 Huge armies deployed new weapons to devastating effect, including tanks, airplanes, submarines, machine guns, modern artillery, flamethrowers, and poison gas.
 Over nine million soldiers and seven million civilians lost their lives.
 Empires crumbled, revolution engulfed Russia, and America rose to become a dominant world power.
-The war was fought throughout the wrld, on land, sea and air in France & Flanders (Northern France & Southern Belgium), Italy, The Balkans (including Greece & Gallipoli); Russia; Egypt; Africa; Asia and Australasia
+The war was fought throughout the world, on land, sea and air in France & Flanders (Northern France & Southern Belgium), Italy, The Balkans (including Greece & Gallipoli); Russia; Egypt; Africa; Asia and Australasia.

 The impact of war can be measured in many ways, such as the cost in lives, the financial costs and the consequences the war had on future world history.
 In terms of statistical casualties, and lives lost, the First World War was the fifth most costly war in World history.
-All told, 16.5 million people died and 21.2 million were wounded from all combatant nations during World War 1.
+All told, 70 million were mobilised, 16.5 million people died and 21.2 million were wounded from all combatant nations during World War 1.
 We will never know the true extent of civilian casualties, who perished through occupation, bombardment, hunger and disease .
 They include those lost in occupied countries, such as Belgium and France, the victims of atrocities in Serbia or Russia or the numbers of Armenians exterminated in Turkey, those lost through starvation and malnutrition.
 The losses are further distorted by the Influenza epidemic in 1918, which killed another 20 million of the world’s people and soldiers who were weakened by war.

 The Cost in Lives